 The Committee is appointed by the Directors and shall at all times comprise not less than three (3) members of whom all are Independent Non-Executive Directors and must not be an Alternate Director.
+The Company is in the midst of finding another member for this committee.
 All members of the Audit Committee shall also be financially literate, and at least one (1) of the members must fulfil the requirements of Rule 15.09 (c) of the Main LR of Bursa Securities.
 The Chairman of the Committee must be an Independent Non-Executive Director and shall be appointed by the Committee members.
 The Company Secretary shall act as the secretary to the Committee.
 There shall be at least four (4) meetings per year.